Shofiya2003/scorecard/CONTRIBUTING.md

-# Contributing to OpenSSF Scorecard
+# Contributing to OpenSSF Scorecard.

 Thank you for contributing your time and expertise to the OpenSSF Scorecard project.
 This document describes the contribution guidelines for the project.